kevinpez/mikrotik-cursor-mcp/README.md

 ## Security Considerations

-1. **Credentials**: The server stores credentials in memory.
+1. **Credentials**: The package stores credentials in memory.
 Use environment variables or secure credential management in production.

-2. **SSH Security**: The server uses paramiko with AutoAddPolicy for SSH connections.
+2. **SSH Security**: The package uses paramiko with AutoAddPolicy for SSH connections.
 In production, consider implementing proper host key verification.

 3. **Network Security**: Ensure SSH access to your MikroTik device is properly secured with firewall rules.